Daniell010/BinColumn/README.md

-This program simplifies your life when you need to modify values in a CSV table.
-It allows you to convert the numbering system of a specified column from decimal to your desired numeral system.
+This program makes your life easier when you need to change the values in the CSV table.
+It allows you to convert the number system of the specified column from one to another.